Jean-Pierre Abelin

-Jean-Pierre Abelin (/fr/; born 3 September 1950 in Poitiers, Vienne) is a French politician.
+Jean-Pierre Abelin (/fr/; born 3 September 1950) is a French politician.

 Jean-Pierre Abelin is the son of Pierre Abelin.

 French National Assembly

 He was a member of the French National Assembly from 1978 to 1981, then 1986 to 1988, and from 1993 to 2012, for various constituencies of Vienne, most recently the 4th constituency.

 He was a member of the New Centre.

 He was a member of the Economic, Environmental and Regional Planning Committee.

 European Parliament

 Abelin also was a Member of the European Parliament, between 1984 and 1989, in the European People's Party.